jjmschofield/Runner/README.md

 ## Capabilities
 * A user can see their past runs with a total kcal burn calculated
+* A user can add a new run

 ## Technical Highlights
 * An approach to building a monolithic architecture which can be easily split into microservices